I believe the secret to men having a happy and fulfilling marriage is becoming better husbands.

 A better husband is thoughtful and kind.

-There are things in life that cost you more as time goes by marriage, raising children, and a car’s upkeep.
+Things in life cost you more as time goes by marriage, raising children, and a car’s upkeep.
 But a careless word is the most costly.

 Being thoughtful and kind invites compassion as a response.
-Often an argument can be avoided by a gentle response.
+Often an argument can be avoided by a gentle reply.
 Proverbs says that a gentle answer turns away wrath.

 Abuse, in any form, is not thoughtful or kind.
 Physical, mental, emotional, and verbal abuse can quickly destroy a marriage.
 No one should stay in a relationship where the constant threat of physical harm is present.